 These living functions are critical.
 They are important to personal health, happiness, wellness and to community.

 People engaging in these living functions are much more vulnerable than someone in a car and their vulnerability, their risk, comes from cars.
 Because of this many countries now treat people driving motor vehicles as guests on streets.
 It is not their street or domain but everyone’s.
 They are allowed there only so long as they play nice with people living on the street.

 The hierarchy itself is also important.
-Generally an Access Street should only connect to a Distributor/Collector and never directly to a Distributor/Arterial or Through Highway.
-The reason is that a Distributor/Arterial is higher speed and volume and exchange can only safely take place at controlled (signalized or roundabout) junctions.
+Generally an Access Street should only connect to a Collector and never directly to a Arterial or Through Highway.
+The reason is that an Arterial is higher speed and volume and exchange can only safely take place at controlled (signalized or roundabout) junctions.
 A Residential Street connecting directly without a controlled junction creates difficulty and danger both for those trying to enter/exit the stream of traffic and those in the stream.

 There are three underlying fundamentals of human nature with regard to driving that are critical.

 People drive to the DESIGN, not to the SIGN.
 If a street or road is designed like a highway then people will drive on it like a highway.
 Nobody should be surprised when someone drives 50 MPH down a straight 30’ wide residential street – It’s designed like a highway.